Idnan/bash-guide/README.md

 # 2. Basic Shell Programming

-This is first line that you will in bash script files called `shebang`.
-The shebang line in any script determines the script's ability to be executed like an standalone executable without typing sh, bash, python, php etc beforehand in the terminal.
+The first line that you will write in bash script files is called `shebang`.
+This line in any script determines the script's ability to be executed like an standalone executable without typing sh, bash, python, php etc beforehand in the terminal.

 ```bash
 #!/bin/bash